 A primary analysis of the phase 2 ROSEWOOD trial finds that a combination of zanubrutinib and obinutuzumab is superior to obinutuzumab alone in relapsed/refractory follicular lymphoma (FL).
 Results were presented at the 2022 European Hematology Association Congress.

 A primary analysis of the phase 2 ROSEWOOD trial finds that a combination of zanubrutinib and obinutuzumab (ZO) is superior to obinutuzumab (O) alone in relapsed/refractory (R/R) follicular lymphoma (FL).
-Results were presented at the 2022 European Hematology Association Congress.
+Results were presented first at the American Society of Clinical Oncology, held June 2-7, in Chicago, and then at the 2022 European Hematology Association Congress, held June 9-12 in Vienna, Austria.1,2

 A total of 217 patients who had received at least 2 lines of therapy (including an anti-CD20 antibody and an alkylating agent) were randomized to receive ZO (n = 145) or O (n = 72).
 The primary end point was overall response rate (ORR) as assessed by independent central review; secondary end points included complete response rate (CRR), duration of response (DOR), progression-free survival (PFS), overall survival (OS), and safety.